adrizein/json-template/README.md

 The most obvious use case of this module is to check and enforce the types of a config file written in JSON instead of just using `json.load` and casting every value within the concerned submodules.
 This module allows for a more explicit and centralized way of controlling the types of the configuration values for a Python project.

-The Python 3 port of this package is available on the `python3` branch.

 ## Features
 Here a the most important features of jsontemplate: